-Lelystad Airport is almost ready for its opening in 2020, but we are still waiting for the final political decisions.
-Lelystad Airport will serve as a spillover airport, taking over flights from Schiphol.
-With the extension of the runway, the raising of the current control tower, and the construction of a new terminal under the LEED Gold Certificate, Lelystad Airport will be able to handle holiday flights to European or Mediterranean destinations.
-The final preparations are being made to ensure a safe and accessible airport.
+Political decision-making is still pending, but Lelystad Airport is virtually ready for opening in 2020.
+Lelystad Airport will serve as a relief airport, taking over flights from Schiphol.
+With the extension of the runway, the elevation of the current control tower, and the realization of the new terminal under the LEED Gold Certificate, Lelystad Airport is capable of handling holiday flights to European or Mediterranean destinations.
+Final preparations are being made to ensure a safe and accessible airport.

 Remco Slijkhuis, Security Manager, enthusiastically tells us that Lelystad Airport will be the largest and most enjoyable Dutch airport after Schiphol, at least in terms of flight movements.
 In that respect, Lelystad Airport is even larger than Eindhoven and Rotterdam combined.
 Lelystad Airport is a fully-owned subsidiary of Royal Schiphol Group.
 Until now, the airport has been used exclusively for General Aviation, which is the international term for private and business flights with aircraft for up to 20 passengers.
 “Due to the new function that Lelystad Airport will have, expansion was necessary,” says Remco Slijkhuis.
 “You don’t just build a new airport overnight.
 We’ve been working on the preparations for several years, such as designing and constructing a new terminal, extending the runway, raising the control tower, and setting up security systems.
 In this regard, we asked consultants from Mactwin Security to help develop the security plan and measures for access control.”